 We all love pets.
-As proof, based on the RSPCA report May 2018, about 62% of Australians own a pet.
+As proof, based on the RSPCA report in May 2018, about 62% of Australians own a pet.
 Many would say pets are like members of the family, so of course, you would want to keep them safe and sound from any hazards.
 Just like kids, if you don’t keep an eye on them, they may reach electrical safety, cables or outlets which can result in a serious injury.

-It takes very little amount of electricity to cause severe injury or worse, death to your pet.
+It takes a very little amount of electricity to cause severe injury or worse, death to your pet.
 Hence, it’s important to take all safety precautions before allowing your pets to walk around the house.
 Here are some safety tips you can implement to protect your pets.

 BUY QUALITY EQUIPMENT

 Avoid purchasing cheap power cords, extension cords, or mobile phone chargers.
 Premium cables may hurt your pocket, but cheaper ones are more likely to overheat and cause sparks.
 It protects your pet from faulty cords that can cause harm.

 KEEP CORDS/CABLES AWAY FROM YOUR PETS

 Cords and cables are found everywhere in your home.
 Ensure to keep an eye on your pets from chewing them, by tying several cords together and placing them behind your furniture.
 You can also buy cords that have a bitter agent to keep your pet from chewing them.